-Nowadays, you don’t need to be forced to set up a physical store and only sell to people who walk passed it.
+Nowadays, you don’t need to be forced to set up a physical shop and only sell to people who walk past it.
 Imagine how many sale opportunities would you miss that way!

 Thanks to the internet, you can easily set up an online shop and sell your items worldwide!
 This means you can multiply your revenue and reach people who are highly interested in what you offer.
 Instead of trying to sift through a small percentage of people that even walk into your store, you get to intentionally choose who you’d like to invite to walk through the door.

-If you already have an online shop that sells in your country but are dreaming of selling worldwide, there are a couple of things you should take care of first, though.
+If you already have an online shop that sells in your country but is dreaming of selling worldwide, there are a couple of things you should take care of first, though.

 1. Find out where your ideal customer lives